 Operator Risk

-The success of the syndicate relies on the sponsor’s ability to carry out the investment plan.
+The syndication company’s success depends on the sponsor’s ability to execute the investment plan.
 Inexperience, poor communication, or overpromising can threaten the project’s performance.
 Always check the operator’s track record and evaluate how transparent they are.

 Fee Structures